-ACDVO began a 4-year pilot of the Dating Matters Curriculum with one school in October 2020.
-Four additional schools will join the pilot for the 2021-2022 school year.
-We hope to establish Dating Matters as an integral and required element of the academic curriculum in all private and public schools in Illinois.
+ACDVO began piloting the Dating Matters Curriculum with one school in October 2020.
+Three additional schools have joined our pilot this year and we hope to add six additional schools in the 2022-2023 academic year.
+Our goal is to establish Dating Matters as an integral element of the academic curriculum in private and public schools in Illinois.

 Dating Matters Strategies to Promote Healthy Teen Relationships is a comprehensive teen dating violence prevention model developed by the CDC to stop teen dating violence before it starts.
 Dating Matters is an evidence-based teen dating violence prevention model.
 It focuses on teaching 11-14-year-olds healthy relationship skills before they start dating and reducing behaviors that increase the risk for dating violence, like substance abuse and sexual risk-taking.
 (Link)

 Teen Dating Violence in the First Person